lihaoyi/macropy/readme.md

 assert PointKwargs(1, 2, a=1, b=2).rest == {"a": 1, "b": 2}
 ```

-Both kwargs and *args can be used together.
+Both *args and **kwargs can be used together, as you would expect.
 The strange syntax (rather than the normal `*args` or `**kwargs`) is due to limitations in the Python 2.7 grammar, which are removed in Python 3.3.

 ###Inheritence
 Instead of manual inheritence, inheritence for case classes is defined by _nesting_, as shown below: